 [A one-page business plan] …is different from a traditional, lengthy business plan.
 Its brevity and laser-like focus make it infinitely more useful. – Cynthia Riggs

 Peaceful Divorce Business (PDB) puts each new Provider through Cynthia’s 5-week One Page Business Plan® Webinar as part of the many onboarding and ongoing support benefits she offers.
-To learn more about how PDB sets up Providers for success, please schedule your Free Success-Strategy Consultation.
+To learn more about how PDB sets up Providers for success, please schedule your Opportunity Evaluation.

 About Cynthia Riggs “The Biz Diva”